christos-dimizas/react-SSR/server/READEME.md

 So, now in order to run the whole app we must:

-- Build the server side     - Run:  `npm run dev:build:server`
-- Build the client side     - Run:  `npm run dev:build:client`
-- Watch and restart server  - Run:  `npm run dev:server`
+- After new refactoring with npm-run-all now we only have to run: `npm run dev`

+**NOTE**: install first globally the nodemon dependency

 **------------------------------------------------------------------------------------------------**